usuaero/PyPan/docs/source/wake_models.md

 The direction of these trailing filaments may be set in the following ways:

-### "fixed"

-Each vortex filament extends in the same direction as specified by the user.

 ### "freestream"

 Each vortex filament extends opposite the freestream direction.